kiba/Writings/for_science/chp15_discovery_time.md

 The shopkeeper was stumped.
 They were inscrutable.
 In his line of work, being able to read body languages and faces was how he makes a living.
 Getting a good deal was a necessary requirement if he wants to make a profit and keep himself in business.

-"We think that they not good prices," the male said.
+"We think that they not good prices," the male said in slightly broken Valeish before correcting himself.
+"Sorry, we think it's not a good price."

 Sil scrutinized the jewelry quickly before looking up.
 Some were unfamiliar, but a lot wasn't.
 He been through a lot of them, and he knew how to recognize the bad from the good ones.

 "Well, look here...those are unknown jewelries," Sil said.
-"Contrary to popular beliefs, unpopular jewelries don't sell well.
+"Contrary to popular beliefs, unpopular or unique one of a kind jewelries don't sell well.
 Where did you get these?"

 "They were my grandmother's heirloom, unfortunately."
 It was a bare-naked lie.
 That raised a red flag for Silver.
-If he brought stolen merchandise, there would be a strong possibility of police coming to take back the merchandise and he'll be out of the money that he brought.
+If he brought stolen merchandise, there would be a strong possibility of police coming to take back the merchandise and he'll be out of whatever the price he will bought the goods for.

 "Oh, I got a lot of those stories.
 People sell them because of the desperate financial stride they're often in, sometime of their own making, sometime not.
 They're definitely real tragedies.
+This is how I make my money.
 But I also know when someone is lying to me.
 Did you steal them?"
 The shop owner schooled his expression and concentrated sharply on both of his customers' face.

 There was a strong reaction from both of them.
 He could feel the sheer fury and outrage from the man, with his sibling stepping back quickly.
-In just a second, the humans quickly recomposed themselves.
+In just a second however, the humans quickly recomposed themselves.

-"No," the female spoken with strong resolution.
+"No," the female spoke with strong resolution.
 "We did not steal them."

 "Your story is full of shit, but you did not steal them.
-I presume that you didn't come into possession using somewhat shady means."
+I presume that you didn't come into possession using somewhat shady means?"

-There was no trepidation or enmity he can detect, but it seemed that they were hiding something.
-What in the world are those two hiding?
+There was no trepidation or enmity he can detect, but it seemed that they were hiding something from him, but what in the world could they possibly be hiding?

 "Are you still considering buying them from us?"

 "Yes."
+In the ended, the shopkeeper decided that it was worth the risk.

 Then the gentleman named his price.

 "LUDICROUS!" he roared.
 "Look man, I am never ever going to buy it any price.
 It would bankrupt me."

 After a couple of rounds of haggling back and forth, the siblings and the pawn shop owner finally agreed to a price.
-The jewelries were exchanged for liens and receipt.
+The jewelries were exchanged for a sizable amount of liens and a receipt.
 Then the duo disappeared into the rain, leaving behind wet tracks in the highly organized pawnshop.

 It was a good deal, he thought.
 However, he will need to contact a friend to take a good look at it.
 He knew a lot about diamonds and jewelries but a jeweler would of course know more.
 The only other thing of note was the rather unusual exchange with the customers, but he thought nothing further of it.

 ***
 **Lieutenant Akeno Noguchi**

-"Let look for a cheap motel," the lieutenant said.
+"Let's look for a cheap motel," the lieutenant said.

 "You think they required identification?" the anthropologist asked.